ratalla816/critical-roles-kiosk/README.md

 # Acknowledgements

-* Juan Estrada for giving me the idea.
+* Juan Estrada for helping me come up with the idea.
-* John Abel and Ali Ewing-Meeler for supporting this project.
+* John Abel for supporting this project.
 * Dakota Grey for the great start-up announcements and facilitating a buttery rollout.

 # License